 Mathematics Education Learning Area: Applicants must have completed studies in a major relevant to Mathematics Education.
 Studies must include algebra & geometry, and may include statistics and probability.
 Applicants will normally have completed a major in Mathematics and a minor in a different approved learning area.

 Science Education Learning Area: Applicants must have completed studies in a major relevant to Science Education.
-Studies must include Biology, Chemistry and Physics and may also include Earth & Environmental Sciences.
+Studies must include Biology, Chemistry or Physics and may also include Earth & Environmental Sciences.
 Applicants for Science Education may qualify with a major and minor in different Science areas or a minor in a different approved learning area.

 Placement requirements for all UniSA Teaching programs